 WGC HSBC Champions betting tips & predictions – inaugurated in 2005 the WGC HSBC Champions is held annually in China.
-It is the fourth tournament on the WGC calendar along with the WGC Accenture Match Play Championship, the WGC Mexico Championship, and the WGC Bridgestone Invitational events.
+It is the fourth tournament on the WGC calendar along with the WGC Dell Match Play Championship, the WGC Mexico Championship, and the WGC FedEx St Jude Invitational events.

 The Sheshan International Golf Course had been the host course since the beginning except in 2012 when the event was moved to the Olazabal Course at Mission Hills.
 The tournament was upgraded to a World Golf Championship event in 2009.

-Sheshan International Golf Course was designed by Nelson & Haworth who also designed the West Course in Kuala Lumpur for the CIMB Classic.
+Sheshan International Golf Course was designed by Nelson & Haworth.
 The layout is a 7,261 yard Par 72 which features well-placed bunkers throughout and deep collection areas.
 There are water features on more than half the holes and the greens are undulating.
 The layout is a solid all-round test of golf.

-Hideki Matsuyama won the tournament last year by an impressive seven shots from Henrik Stenson and Daniel Berger.
+In 2016, Hideki Matsuyama won the tournament by an impressive seven shots from Henrik Stenson and Daniel Berger.
 He carded rounds of 66, 65, 68 and 66 rolling in a total of 29 birdies.
-He had this to say about his victory;

 “Sheshan has some very special memories for me.
 It was a great honour to become the first Japanese winner of a World Golf Championships and to do it against such a world-class field was very special”